Consilia Virginia

 Commission an Engagement

-Send a short introductory email describing your situation and aims.
-Share only what you feel comfortable sharing at first.
-We will respond with a candid assessment of fit.
+Complete the form.
+Share only what you are comfortable sharing at first.
+The practice responds with a candid assessment of fit.

-Consilia Virginia is for serious, lawful work.
+Consilia Virginia is for serious, lawful work in and around the District.
 If your inquiry is urgent, note that in the subject line.

 All services are advisory in nature unless otherwise specified in a written agreement.
 All engagements are conducted in accordance with applicable laws and regulatory requirements.
 We do not act as an agent, employer, or contracting party unless explicitly stated in writing.
 No specific outcomes or results are guaranteed; recommendations are based on professional judgment and available information.
 Specialists or contractors identified through our network operate as independent professionals unless otherwise specified.
 Information shared in the course of inquiry or engagement is handled with professional discretion in accordance with applicable privacy and data protection laws.